aws-samples/aws-get-started-workshop/content/01-dev/01-perform-up-front-tasks/04-address-prerequisites.md

 ### Carefully Control Access to the Email Accounts
 Since the email address associated with an AWS account is used as the [root user login for the account](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html), anyone with access to that email account will have access to password reset process for the account.

-### Define and Request DLs or Shared Mailboxes
+### Define and Request DLs or Shared Mailboxes {#email-addresses}
-The following table includes the minimum set of email addresses to get started.
+The following diagram and table includes the minimum set of email addresses to get started.
 Each AWS account must have a globally unique email address.

+Several optional AWS accounts and email addresses are included in the table depending on the extent of capabilities you expect to require in the initial form of your AWS environment.

 If your organization already has a naming standard for mail addresses associated with services, you should use that standard format and include references to at least "aws" and and an abbreviation of the unique role or purpose of each account.